Sony RX100 V versus Fujifilm X-T20

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the X-T20 offers a slightly higher resolution than the one in the RX100 V (2360k vs 2359k dots).
-The adjacent table lists some of the other core features of the Sony RX100 V and Fujifilm X-T20 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Sony RX100 V and Fujifilm X-T20 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-T20 (⇒ lft)||2360||no||3.0||1040||tilting||YES||4000||8.0||5||no|